DallelKh/GEMV_Halide_C/README.md

 ## Requirements to run on a linux machine
 1. Install llvm
 1. Build Halide
- * **Findout more about halide and how to set it up with llvm  at https://github.com/halide/Halide**
+ * **---> Find out more about halide and how to set it up with llvm step by step at https://github.com/halide/Halide**